instar-robotics/kheops/README.md

 **_apt-get update_**

-**_apt-get install cmake libeigen3-dev libxerces-c-dev libxerces-c3.1 libboost-graph-dev libboost-graph1.58.0 libboost-all-dev libboost-all-dev libboost1.58-dev_**
+**_apt-get install cmake libeigen3-dev libboost-graph-dev libboost-graph1.58.0 libboost-all-dev libboost-all-dev libboost1.58-dev_**

+* On ubuntu 18.04 :

+**_apt-get update_**

+**_apt-get install cmake libeigen3-dev libboost-graph-dev libboost-graph1.65.1 libboost-all-dev libboost-all-dev libboost1.65-dev_**

-* For __ROS Lunar__ installation, please refer to : http://wiki.ros.org/lunar/Installation/Ubuntu
+* For __ROS Lunar__ installation and workspace configuration, please refer to : http://wiki.ros.org/lunar/Installation/Ubuntu

-* For __ROS Lunar__ workspace configuration, please refer to : http://wiki.ros.org/lunar/Installation/Ubuntu
+* For __ROS Melodic__ installation and workspace configuration, please refer to : http://wiki.ros.org/melodic/Installation/Ubuntu

-* For the next section, we admit you have install __ROS Lunar__ and configure a workspace using catkin_make
+* For the next section, we admit you have install __ROS __ and configure a workspace using catkin_make
 * The workspace directory will be :

 **_/home/johndoe/catkin_workspace_**